Applied Statistics for Educational Researchers (DUH165)

 Method of work

-The working format is a blending of lectures, group discussions, and hand-on analyses in Mplus/R.
+The working format blends lectures, group discussions, and hands-on analyses in Mplus/ and in R.

 Overlapping courses